Grace Adler: Character overview

 Grace's quirks and physical abnormalities are often fodder for the show's antics.
 She has very large feet, even for her height, and she's often ridiculed for them.
-She comments on the fact "feet the size of canoes" were the only things her father ever gave her.
-When Will pulls out a pair of over-sized slippers out of a box of her childhood memorabilia, she remarks "Those are my ballet slippers from fourth grade!
+She comments that she has "feet the size of canoes" that were the only things her father ever gave her.
+When Will pulls a pair of over-sized ballet slippers out of a box of her childhood memorabilia, she remarks "Those are my ballet slippers from fourth grade!
 I went from a four to an eight in a month!"
+When Grace met another woman with big feet named Julie, she commented, “Yeah.
+I waited my whole life to develop, and those are the only things that grew.”
 In another episode, she and Will travel to Los Angeles and visit the Hollywood Walk of Fame, and Grace finds that her hands and feet fit perfectly into John Wayne's hand and footprints ("Was he really tiny, or am I just a monster?").

 There is a general running joke that she is slovenly and unladylike, which contrasts with Will's fastidiousness, usually for purposes of comedy.
-She is very cheap and often hoards on free things (such as pretending to have a drinking problem in order to get free food and therapy at Alcoholics Anonymous meetings) and even steals.
+She is very cheap and often hoards free things (such as pretending to have a drinking problem in order to get free food and therapy at Alcoholics Anonymous meetings) and even steals.
 She once mentions selling Will's college term papers for a profit, of which Will had no knowledge.

 In the 10th season episode "Grace's Secret", Grace reveals that she was sexually assaulted at age 15 by her father's best friend, Harry.

-In the 11th season, Grace discovers that she is pregnant, the result of a one-night stand while on vacation in Italy.
+In the 11th season, Grace discovers that she is pregnant, the result of a one-night stand while on vacation.
 She decides to raise the child with Will, who is also having a child via surrogate.
-In the series finale, she goes into labor, and Will, Jack, and Karen go with her to the hospital to have the baby and begin a new chapter in her life.
+In the series finale, she goes into labor and Will, Jack, and Karen go with her to the hospital to have the baby and begin a new chapter in her life.